theedgy/cc-post/POST.md

 The rest is a plain **Redux** `createStore` function.
 Returned state from that function we will pass down the tree by our mentioned earlier **Provider** to every rendered `children` which are passed to our store component.

-So, i hope it is clear, that to make it all connected we have to put our application as a children of Provider so let's extend our `App.js` file to return:
+So, I hope it is clear, that to make it all connected we have to put our application as a children of Provider so let's extend our `App.js` file to return:

 ```javascript
 <AppStore>